-The proposed offset is congruent with similar environmental offsets within SF No. 2 negotiated by Main Roads with DBCA, DWER and DoEE for other road projects.
+The proposed TFNP and SF No. 2 offset described above is congruent with similar environmental offsets within SF No. 2 negotiated by Main Roads with DBCA, DWER and DoEE for other road projects.
 Plant species will be selected to provide habitat for offset target species based on site parameters.
 Seed and seedling species will be selected in consultation with DBCA as per similar Main Roads offsets in SF No. 2.

-Completion criteria will be determined with EPA based on advice from DBCA in line with existing Main Roads revegetation environmental offset sites if SF No. 2.
+Completion criteria will be determined with EPA based on advice from DBCA in line with existing Main Roads revegetation environmental offset sites of SF No. 2.

-Main Roads proposes to rehabilitate and revegetate a 80 ha portion of SF No. 2 to provide habitat for WRP and Black Cockatoo species.
+Main Roads proposes to rehabilitate and revegetate a total of 185 ha of SF No. 2/TFNP to provide habitat for WRP and Black Cockatoo species for 20 years from the date of approval.
+All 185 ha Offset revegetation area will provide offset for impacts to WRP, with a subset of 50 ha also offsetting impacts on Black Cockatoos.

-The proposed offset areas occur on Crown land which is managed by DBCA under the Conservation and Land Management Act 1984.
-Consequently, the offset areas will be protected in the long term.
+The proposed offset areas occur on Crown land that is managed by DBCA under the Conservation and Land Management Act 1984.
+Accordingly, the offset areas have long term tenure protection.